mpv-player/mpv/DOCS/man/en/options.rst

         Places the window at the bottom right corner of the screen.

 --grabpointer, --no-grabpointer
-    ``-no-grabpointer`` tells the player to not grab the mouse pointer after a video mode change (``--vm``).
+    ``--no-grabpointer`` tells the player to not grab the mouse pointer after a video mode change (``--vm``).
 Useful for multihead setups.

 --hardframedrop